 Since we don’t produce enough antioxidants to protect against these external factors that cause oxidative stress, it has become necessary to seek out other sources of this essential substance.
 These foods and nutrients allow us to have an antioxidant shield.

 Diets rich in this essential substance lower the risk of severe conditions such as cancer, heart disease and arthritis.
-Even more interestingly, cannabis — with its powerful boost of antioxidants — could be the key to protecting people against neurogenerative disorders that ravage our elderly population.

 We’re all familiar with the age-related decline that occurs among our elderly loved ones.
 This can lead to a loss of neural function, resulting in neurogenerative conditions like Alzheimer’s or dementia.
-It’s believed that potential causes for these disorders could be oxidative damage and something called excitotoxicity, both caused by oxidative stress.
+It’s believed that potential causes for these disorders could be oxidative damage and something called excitotoxicity, both affected by oxidative stress.

-The antioxidants present in cannabis show a fantastic potential to stave off age-related toxicity, even more so than other antioxidant-rich foods.
+The antioxidants present in cannabis show potential to stave off age-related toxicity, even more so than other antioxidant-rich foods.
 Aside from that, the cannabinoid CBD can reduce neural inflammation, and THC has shown the potential to enhance brain function in patients with Alzheimer’s.